This guide provides an SEO checklist that covers technical SEO, on-page SEO, off-page SEO, keyword research, and more.

 33. Improve Internal Linking

-Some marketers see really quick wins from adding even one or two internal links from authoritative pages elsewhere on your site.
+Some marketers see quick wins from adding one or two internal links from authoritative pages elsewhere on your site.

 34. Find and Fix Keyword Cannibalization Issues

 Keyword cannibalization is when one or more pages on your site are targeting the same keyword and intent.

 One of the two affects the other’s ability to rank.
 And neither will perform as well as it could.

 You’ll struggle to rank for those keywords because search engines will have difficulty determining which page to show in the SERPs.

 To find out if your site has keyword cannibalization issues, use the Position Tracking tool.

 Start by entering your domain and clicking “Set up tracking.”

 Then, select the search engine, device, and country you want to check.

 Next, enter the keywords you want to track.
 Click “Add keywords to campaign” and then “Start Tracking.”